• Skip to primary navigation

 Christmas Tree String art

-This Christmas Tree string art is no exception.
 This is a fun and unique way to decorate your house during Christmas time.

 This craft can be made from a piece of scrap wood like some plywood, some nails and string!